-Popup widget is one of the least complicated types of surveys, also in terms of installation and first run.
+Popup widget is one of the least complicated types of surveys in terms of installation and first run.
 The best way to put a popup survey on a website is to use one of the professional tools, like Startquestion.
-Below I will show you how fast and easy you can put feedback forms on your website and start to collect feedback or measure customer satisfaction.
+Below I will show you how fast and easily you can put feedback forms on your website and start to collect feedback or measure customer satisfaction.

-Step 1: After logging in to the Starquestion user account You have to click on Create project button, then select the Feedback Pop-up option and enter your widget title (f.ex.
+Step 1: After logging in to the Starquestion user account, click the Create project button, select the Feedback Pop-up option, and enter your widget title (f.ex.
 Customer Satisfaction).

 Step 2: When you create the project, you will get access to the survey creation panel.
-After clicking on lick Add an introduction or a question button you can start to create content for your website popup surveys.
+After clicking the: Add an introduction or a question button, you can create content for your website popup surveys.

-By adding the first question your project is automatically created and if you decide to ask Net Promoter Score question, may look like this:
+By adding the first question, your project is automatically created, and if you decide to ask the Net Promoter Score question, it may look like this:

 Then you can start to set up display rules for your widget, which I explained above in the section about targeting options.

-Step 4: When all the settings are done, you have to think about installing the code on the website.
-In order to do it, go to the Account tab, Settings, and Widget code.
+Step 4: When all the settings are done, you must consider installing the code on the website.
+To do it, go to the Account tab, Settings, and Widget code.

 There you can see 3 options for installing the popup code on the website – the standalone installation, commissioning the installation to your IT department with a ready-made message, and an installation via the Google Tag Manager.
-Choose the one which fits you the most and… it’s done.
+Choose the one that fits you best, and… it’s done.

-Keep in mind that you have to go through this installation only once and later you can manage your popups (add new website surveys, change the content or display rules) from the level of the Startquestion interface, without involving IT.
+Remember that you have to go through this installation only once, and later you can manage your popups (add new website surveys, change the content, or display rules) from the level of the Startquestion interface, without involving IT.

 How to Analyze Website Popup Survey Data

-The analysis of the popup survey results should always correspond to the goal you set yourself at the very beginning.
-However, there are some general guidelines that can help you get the most benefit out of collected data:
+Analyzing the popup survey results should always correspond to the goal you set at the beginning.
+However, some general guidelines can help you get the most benefit out of collected data:

 - Don’t wait with analyzing – getting around 100-200 answers it’s usually enough to start to make some valuable conclusions,

-- If you are missing any information, write down the deficiencies and conduct another survey.
+- If you lack information, write down the deficiencies and conduct another survey.
 Better to ask than to guess.

 - Simplify your work by using advanced features to analyze the results.
-On the Startquestion survey tool you can filter the results (e.g. division into user categories), create cross tables (in search of dependencies), observe trends (see how user opinions change over time) and rankings (quickly draw conclusions, e.g. about the popularity of functions or products in the e-commerce store).
+On the Startquestion survey tool, you can filter the results (e.g., the division into user categories), create cross tables (in search of dependencies), observe trends (see how user opinions change over time) and rankings (quickly conclude, e.g., about the popularity of functions or products in the e-commerce store).

-- Turn the feedback into hypotheses and draw conclusions.
+- Turn the feedback into hypotheses and conclude.
 This will be a solid base for business solutions and decisions.